 History, as it did for JFK, provides the context in which we make all of our decisions.
 In order to understand history as a subject and as a discipline built on critical thinking, Mississippi College offers its history majors a variety of courses in American, European, and World history.
 Students may choose from the following:

-- Comprehensive Major in History with Pre-Legal Emphasis
+- History with Pre-Legal Emphasis

 All of our history courses emphasize close reading, clear writing, and critical thinking about the past, and are a cornerstone of the liberal arts core curriculum at Mississippi College.